Symbian9/wiki-template/Android.md

 - The same volume may appear in different paths, leading to files being listed multiple times.
 (This is not a reported issue but was found when trying to scan more locations.)

 - There is no problem (yet, Android 6.0) with finding and accessing (`WRITE_EXTERNAL_STORAGE`) the primary storage.
-However, the environment variable `EXTERNAL_STORAGE` is undocumented, in contrast to the API method [`Environment.getExternalStorageDirectory`](https://developer.android.com/reference/android/os/Environment.html#getExternalStorageDirectory()) and the `/sdcard` path (which is used by Mapper as a fallback, at least).
+However:
+  - Mapper uses the environment variable `EXTERNAL_STORAGE` which is not part of the documented API.
+However, this variable as well as the `/sdcard` path and `Environment.getExternalStorageDirectory()` are tested legacy features in the CTS even for Android 7.0.
+  - [`Environment.getExternalStorageDirectory`](https://developer.android.com/reference/android/os/Environment.html#getExternalStorageDirectory()) is the documented API since Android 1.0.

 ## Possible Changes

 ### Primary external storage

-- The primary external storage can be determined through documented API, instead of relying on undocumented details.
+- The primary external storage can be determined through documented API, [`Environment.getExternalStorageDirectory`](https://developer.android.com/reference/android/os/Environment.html#getExternalStorageDirectory()).

+- A subfolder of the standard Documents folder can be constructed via [`Environment.getExternalStoragePublicDirectory(DIRECTORY_DOCUMENTS)`](https://developer.android.com/reference/android/os/Environment.html#getExternalStoragePublicDirectory(java.lang.String)).

 ### Secondary external storage